Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 Partial adaptation 0.95 0.55 0.72 DA helps but gap remains; try tuning or more target data

-The t-SNE visualization is your most intuitive diagnostic tool.
-Run it on the latent features before and after domain adaptation:
+The t-SNE visualization is the most intuitive diagnostic tool available.
+It should be applied to the latent features before and after domain adaptation.

-• Before adaptation: You should see two distinct clusters—source samples clumped together in one region, target samples in another.
+• Before adaptation: Two distinct clusters typically appear, with source samples grouped in one region and target samples in another.
 This visual separation confirms that domain shift exists in the data.

-• After successful adaptation: The source and target clusters should overlap significantly.
-The encoder has learned features that look the same regardless of which domain produced the input.
-If the anomaly classifier works on source features, it should now work on the (overlapping) target features too.
+• After successful adaptation: The source and target clusters overlap substantially.
+The encoder has learned features that appear consistent regardless of which domain produced the input.
+If the anomaly classifier performs well on source features, it should now perform well on the overlapping target features as well.

-• After failed adaptation: Clusters remain separate, or worse, everything collapses to a single point (mode collapse in the discriminator).
+• After failed adaptation: Clusters remain separated, or in more severe cases the representation collapses to a single point, indicating mode collapse in the discriminator.

 Method Mechanism Strengths Weaknesses Best For